Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 ## Product Details
 (url path to /products/13)
 #### SUPERUSER(OWNER/ADMINISTRATOR) users can:
-1. Click on "Size" input to verify it selects the desirable product size.
-If product size is not available this input won't be displayed.
-2. On "Quantity" input, click on "+" to verify it increase quantity.
+1. On "Quantity" input (available only for clothes), click on "+" to verify it increase quantity.
-3. On "Quantity" input, click on "1" to verify it decrease quantity.
+2. On "Quantity" input, click on "1" to verify it decrease quantity.
-4. Click on "Back to shopping" button to verify it redirects to "Products" page.
+3. Click on "Back to shopping" button to verify it redirects to "Products" page.
-5. Click on "Add to Bag" button to verify it displays a "Toast Success"containing information about the products added to the shop bag.
+4. Click on "Add to Bag" button to verify it displays a "Toast Success"containing information about the products added to the shop bag.

 #### For All Products cards except Nutrition Plan card
 #### Logged In Users and Anonymous can:
-1. Click on "Size" input to verify it selects the desirable product size.
-If product size is not available this input won't be displayed.
-2. On "Quantity" input, click on "+" to verify it increase quantity.
+1. On "Quantity" input (available only for clothes), click on "+" to verify it increase quantity.
-3. On "Quantity" input, click on "1" to verify it decrease quantity.
+2. On "Quantity" input, click on "1" to verify it decrease quantity.
-4. Click on "Back to shopping" button to verify it redirects to "Products" page.
+3. Click on "Back to shopping" button to verify it redirects to "Products" page.
-5. Click on "Add to Bag" button to verify it displays a "Toast Success"containing information about the products added to the shop bag.
+4. Click on "Add to Bag" button to verify it displays a "Toast Success"containing information about the products added to the shop bag.

 #### For Nutrition Plan card
-#### Logged In Users who has Nutrition Plan can:
-Are not able to visualize this page.
+#### Logged In Users who has Nutrition Plan are not able to visualize this page.

 #### Logged In Users who don't have Nutrition Plan can:
 1. Click on "Back to shopping" button to verify it redirects to "Products" page.
-2. Click on "Add to Bag" button to verify it displays a "Toast Success"containing information about the products added to the shop bag.
+2. Click on "Add to Bag" button to verify it displays a "Toast Success" containing information about the products added to the shop bag.
 3. After clicked on "Add to Bag" button verify if a message "Item already in bag" displays.

-#### Anonymous users:
-Are not able to visualize this page.
+#### Anonymous users are not able to visualize this page.